 Forex dealers said besides selling of the American currency and positive economic data, a higher opening in the domestic equity market and weakness of the dollar against some other currencies overseas supported the rupee.

-- Rupee gains 6 paise against dollar in early trade
+- Rupee strengthens by 22 paise against dollar in early trade

-- Rupee strengthens 14 paise against US dollar
+- Rupee recovers 10 paise against US dollar in early trade

 India’s current account deficit (CAD) narrowed sharply to $0.3 billion or 0.1 per cent of GDP in the fourth quarter of 2015-16 from $7.1 billion or 1.3 per cent in third quarter on account of lower trade gap.